qualterz/chopdownthattree/README.md

 ### Server usage
 This mod can be used on servers, but it is not yet optimized and vulnerable to TPS attacks

+### Mod compatibility
+This mod tries to be compatible with other mods as possible